corrni/swapi-browser/README.md

 ### Approach and key decisions

-I started out with a few assumptions: for one, my solution did not need all the frills (pixel-perfect designs, SEO support, highly optimized bundles, etc.) of a production-grade application; and while my creativity would be assessed, it didn't seem likely that I would be expected to rise to the level of professional graphic or UX designer.
+I started out with a couple of  assumptions: for one, my solution did not need all the frills (pixel-perfect designs, SEO support, highly optimized bundles, etc.) of a production-grade application; and while my creativity would be assessed, it didn't seem likely that I would be expected to rise to the level of professional graphic or UX designer.

 So I went with a minimalist UI, and chose to focus on *beautiful code* for the most part (or my take on what that means in the React context, at any rate):
-- Decent DX (e.g. descriptive errors, including devtools).
-The one exception is that I did not include tooling to generate types for the API (see notes).
+- Good DX (e.g. descriptive errors, including dev tools).
+One exception is that I did not include tooling to generate types for the API (see notes).
 - A relatively shallow structure to avoid nested directories and namespaces as much as possible (e.g. except where necessary for consistence).
-- Avoiding cross-module imports, and using module aliases (e.g. `@/hooks`) to make it easier to alter or move them later on.
+- Avoiding cross-module imports, and using module aliases (e.g. `@/hooks`) to make it easier to alter or move modules later on.
 - Self-documenting code, only using comments where I felt that it wouldn't be evident why I'd made a particular choice.
-- Simplicity: for example, I used React Suspense to move the usual `isLoading` and `isError` conditionals up to the nearest suspense boundary in order to reduce cognitive complexity in the component tree and centralise error-handling.
+- Simplicity: for example, I used React Suspense to move the usual `isLoading` and `isError` conditionals up to the nearest suspense and error boundaries in order to reduce cognitive complexity and centralise error-handling.
 I also tried to keep the "path down the render" as readable as I could (e.g. by moving complex logic into custom hooks).
 - A decent git history (e.g. descriptive names, and avoiding the sort of "jazz-hand" commits that seem to *touch all the things*).